-6.17 Taxi Ranks
+6.17 Taxi Ranks/Conduct on Taxi Ranks

 A full list of Hackney Carriage ranks their exact positioning on each street, the times they are in use and the maximum occupancy of each is set out in Appendix P. Taxi ranks are to be used by Hackney Carriages whilst they are waiting for their next hire and not as a parking place.